214

 At the City’s request, the Newport Water Works Company built the system’s first modern water treatment plant (WTP) on Marlborough Street in 1910, which was later demolished.
 Increased water demand during World War II led to construction of the Lawton Valley Water Treatment Plant in 1942.
 To meet growing needs, the Station 1 WTP was added in 1991, expanding system capacity and improving reliability.

 By 2004, evaluations showed that the Lawton Valley plant had exceeded its useful life, and Station 1 required significant upgrades to maintain water quality and increase capacity from 6 to 9 million gallons per day (MGD).
-Between 2012 and 2013, the City invested $85 million, loaned through the Clean Water State Revolving Fund, to replace Lawton Valley WTP and upgrade Station 1 WTP.
+Between 2012 and 2013, the City invested $85 million, loaned through the Drinking Water State Revolving Fund (DWSRF) administered by the Rhode Island Infrastructure Bank, to replace Lawton Valley WTP and upgrade Station 1 WTP.
 Both projects were completed in 2014.

 The modern Lawton Valley and Station 1 treatment plants now operate with mirrored processes, providing operational flexibility and a combined treatment capacity of 16 MGD.
-Both facilities utilize advanced treatment technologies, including:
+Both facilities use the following advanced treatment technologies:

 • Pre-oxidation